TarikVUT/Monitoring-Linux-terminal/README.md

       ```bash
         ssh-copy-id user@server_address
       ```
-  2- Continuously Sync with a Loop
+  2- Continuously Sync with a Loop.
   To make this process continuous, you can use a loop in the terminal.
 Here's an example using a bash loop:
    ```bash
        #!/bin/bash